augustusschwab/README_Generator/README.md

 # GitHub README File Generator

 ## Description
   A script to generate a `README.mp` file for a GitHub repository.
+This README file was generated using this script.

 ## Table of Contents
   - [Installation](#installation)